Now that your company has fully embraced work-from-home options for your team, it’s time to dive deeper into onboarding for remote employees.

-While it takes a bit of extra effort and creativity, onboarding remote employees doesn’t have to be as difficult as it may sound.
+While it takes a bit of extra effort and creativity, successfully onboarding remote employees doesn’t have to be complex.
 After all, plenty of all-remote companies have been making employees feel welcome and included from a distance for several years.

 And the more organized you are when onboarding remote employees, the better the likely outcome for you and your staff.